 Arm works closely with the other PSA Certified founders to simplify and accelerate the path to more secure systems, redefining security for connected devices.
-Many industry leaders have already pledged their support for PSA Certified with over 55 products certified today.
+Many industry leaders have already pledged their support for PSA Certified with over 180 certifications to date.

 The Arm Ecosystem: Security Made Simple